div-ops123/Kubernetes-Infrastructure-Automation/README.md

 ## B. Change the path in
 - ansilbe_ssh_private_key_file
+- ~/.ssh/config   - change the private ips of k8s nodes to your output from terraform.
+Get the private IPs from your Terraform outputs (e.g bash: terraform output worker_instance_ips in the terraform/ directory).

 `application-code/`
 - Test locally: `docker build -t note-app . && docker run -p 3000:3000 note-app`.